GaneshMystic/CycloneCoderDocs/content/docs/extension/configuration.md

 You can change or update the `API key` by clicking the api key button on top right corner of chat window anytime.

 {{< callout type="info" >}}
 Mistral will use the same key provided for chat.
 {{< /callout >}}

-`{{< icon "dots-vertical" >}}` button on the top right corner opens additional chat settings where you can update few more settings.
+Use `{{< icon "dots-vertical" >}}` button on the top right corner opens additional chat settings where you can update few more settings.

 1. You can change the Provider `API URL`.
-2. Chat context allows you to say the number of `chats from  current history` that gets used for each chat api call.
+2. `Chat context` allows you to say the number of latest `chats` from current history to used.
    {{< callout type="warning" >}}
-   User and Assistant chat is counted here.
+   Both the user and assistant chats are counted while considering the chat history.
    {{< /callout >}}
-3. Input tokens will limit the number of tokens that gets used as context for generating response of each chat.
+3. Input tokens will represent number of tokens that gets used as context for generating response of each chat.
-4. Tokens to generate will limit the number of `new tokens` that gets generated on every chat response.
+4. Number of `new tokens` that get generated on each response.

+{{< callout type="info" >}}
+Decrease Tokens to generate will generate short but quick AI response.
+{{< /callout >}}

 ## Inline Completion